And HAPPY NEW YEAR! May you be surrounded by people you don’t want to kill off in your books 🙂

 - writing life

-- #amwriting A Killing Truth Anne R. Allen A One Way Ticket to Dead assassin audiobooks Author Blog-In author interview awesome authors Awesome Indies Bad Spirits Bad traffick blog hop book giveaway Books book sale Cargo Charlie Ray Chris Karlsen contest creativity Darlene Panzera DV Berkom ebook ebooks entertainment fear free free book free book friday free books free ebooks Goodreads giveaway Google human trafficking indies Indies Unlimited Inspiration Interview Jen Blood Jennifer Conner Kate Jones Kate Jones Thrillers Kate Jones Thriller Series Kindle Leine Basso Mexico mystery mystery author new release party promotion research review reviews self-publishing selling books Serial Date serial killer serials Serial Saturday short stories Short story suspense The Body Market thriller thrillers travel Vigilante Dead virtual book tour Writers Writing writing advice writing life Yucatan Dead
+- #amwriting A Killing Truth Anne R. Allen A One Way Ticket to Dead assassin audiobooks Author Blog-In author interview awesome authors Awesome Indies Bad Spirits Bad traffick blog hop book giveaway Books book sale Cargo Charlie Ray Chris Karlsen contest creativity Darlene Panzera DV Berkom ebook ebooks entertainment fear free free book free book friday free books free ebooks Goodreads giveaway Google Happy New Year human trafficking indie authors indies Indies Unlimited Interview Jen Blood Jennifer Conner Kate Jones Kate Jones Thrillers Kate Jones Thriller Series Kindle Leine Basso Leine Basso thrillers mystery mystery author new release party promotion research review reviews self-publishing selling books Serial Date serial killer serials short stories suspense The Body Market The Last Deception thriller thrillers travel Vigilante Dead Women's History Month Writers Writing writing advice writing life Yucatan Dead